Barkir/HashTable/README.md

 ![sui](readme/sui.gif)

 This way we decrease a linear search in our table which basically reduces the number of address tranistions.
 That's why it works even faster.

+### REMARK

+Of course this optimization breaks all our previous work because now we have different *flame graph*.
+So, if that would be a real research work, we would at first do algorithmic optimizations which don't include **assembly** code or use of intrinsics.
+But in our studying case we used large load-factor to increase the influence of functions with linear search and find different ways of optimizing it without algorithmic approaches

 # FINAL SPEECH